helluva-87/item_catalog_final/readme.md

 The password for the "grader" user is "grader".
 The user "grader" does have sudo capabilities, and the only way to login to the server is via SSH key.

+Note that there is a `-p 2200` flag used to designate logging in on port 2200.
-Note that the SSH port is not default, but has been changed to port 2200.
+The SSH port is not default, but has been changed to port 2200.
 This is the only port available for SSH login.

 *It is also not possible to login to the server as root for security purposes.*